Raoul1808/DynamicTrackSpeed/README.md

 1. Clone this repo
 2. cd into `srtb-integrate-speeds`
 3. Run `cargo build` or `cargo run` from a command line
+   - If you want to use the gui version, add the flag `--features gui`
 4. Profit

 ## License